-- o The Raising Awareness of Domestic Abuse module - o The online Safer Recruitment and People Management module o The online Modern Slavery & Human Trafficking module
+- The Raising Awareness of Domestic Abuse module - The online Safer Recruitment and People Management module

 These modules also have a three-year renewal date.
-These, however, have to be renewed after the three years, in order to keep your knowledge and understanding up to date - renewal is not optional.
+These, however, have to be renewed after the three years, to keep your knowledge and understanding up to date - renewal is not optional.